• Skip to primary navigation

 Notes

-2. For a neat appearance, assemble the cake using a mousse cake mold adjusted to a diameter of 8 inches (20 cm) and lined with an acetate strip.
+2. For a neat appearance, assemble the cake in a mousse cake mold with an 8-inch (20 cm) diameter, lined with an acetate strip.

-3. Generously soak the sponge cake to bring moisture to the cake.
+3. Generously soak the sponge cake to add moisture.

 4. For the best results, let the cake firm up for a few hours.
-However, if necessary, the cake can be served promptly upon completion of the decoration.
+However, if needed, you can serve the cake promptly after decorating.

-5. Recalculate ingredients for cake pans of different sizes using this simple cake pan size converter.
+5. Recalculate ingredient amounts for cake pans of different sizes with this simple cake pan size converter.

-6. Make ahead option: Make Genoise sponge cake in the evening and store it covered with plastic wrap at room temperature.
+6. Make-ahead option: Make the Genoise sponge cake in the evening and store it, covered with plastic wrap, at room temperature.
 The next day, finish the cake.

 Nutrition